Do You Actually Need Kubernetes?

 Evaluating whether the overhead of Kubernetes is worth it for your team, and what the migration actually looks like.

-I want to walk through our thinking because I suspect a lot of small-to-mid teams are asking the same question and getting sales pitches instead of honest answers.
+Wanted to walk through the decision-making because I suspect a lot of small-to-mid teams are asking the same question and getting sales pitches where they need honest assessments.

-Our stack was an API server, a React frontend, a PostgreSQL database, Redis, and a background job worker.
+API server, React frontend, PostgreSQL, Redis, background job worker.
 All running on a single 8-core VPS with Docker Compose.
-It worked fine most of the time.
-The problem showed up during traffic spikes โ product launches, marketing campaigns, anything that brought a sudden increase in users.
+Worked fine most of the time.
+Problems appeared during traffic spikes โ product launches, marketing campaigns, sudden user surges.

-When traffic spiked, someone had to manually SSH into the server, check the resource usage, maybe spin up another container or increase the resource limits.
-If this happened during business hours, no big deal.
-If it happened at 2 AM, someone's phone rang and they had to drag themselves out of bed to scale things up.
+When traffic spiked, someone had to SSH into the server, check resource usage, spin up another container or increase limits.
+During business hours: manageable.
+At 2 AM: someone's phone rings and they drag themselves out of bed to manually scale things.

 We also couldn't do zero-downtime deploys.
-Every time we pushed a new version of the API, there was a brief period โ maybe 3-5 seconds โ where active connections got dropped.
-For most users that meant a failed request that succeeded on retry.
-Not terrible, but not great either, and it made us nervous about deploying during peak hours.
+Every new API version meant a 3-5 second window where active connections dropped.
+Most users experienced a failed request that succeeded on retry.
+Tolerable.
+But it made everyone nervous about deploying during peak hours.

 What Kubernetes Offers

-The value proposition of Kubernetes is that you describe what you want your system to look like, and it makes reality match that description.
-You say "I want 3 copies of this API server running, and if any of them crash, start a replacement."
-Kubernetes does the rest.
+You describe what you want the system to look like.
+Kubernetes makes reality match the description.
+"Run 3 copies of this API server.
+If any crash, start replacements."

 apiVersion: apps/v1